snkas/basic-sim/doc/getting_started.md

 Simulator::Destroy();
 ```

-However, it makes life a lot easier.
+However, it offers a lot of (often needed) experiment functionality out-of-the-box.
 It allows you to read and manage a configuration file.
 It keeps track of time and shows progress.
 It does a two-phase writing in a file called 'finished.txt' ("No" at the start, "Yes" after the run) to be able to verify that the run finished successfully.

-The basic-sim module is divided into two sub-modules: `core` and `apps`. `core` is the framework, including an improved routing implementation and topology management. `apps` is about applications to run -- either inside or outside of this framework.
+The basic-sim module is divided into two sub-modules: `core` and `apps`. `core` is the framework, including an improved routing implementation (called 'arbiter routing') and topology management. `apps` is about applications to run -- either inside or outside of this framework.
 One can simply take the apps and use them somewhere else without even having to deal with the framework.

 ## Tutorial